I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Anything interesting?

-There are four little alcoves around this locked hatch with a button on it.
+There's four little alcoves around this locked hatch.

 Holler when you're ready to come up.